 Stop playing the victim and crying cyber bullying by trying to deflect the attention away from the real issue of mutilating cats’ paws.

-Declawing is NOT a “humane procedure” as the AVMA says in this obituary of the unethical vet who invented declawing back in the 50’s.
+Declawing is NOT a “humane procedure” as the AVMA says it is in this obituary of the unethical vet who invented declawing back in the 50’s.

 The AVMA said this on their Facebook page